 The only way he thought he could cope with this was to drink, which he did at lunchtime, after work and at weekends – in ever increasing amounts.

-I used a combination of business coaching around the rule that you “don’t take on the problem if the problem isn’t yours and added hypnotherapy to break the alcohol habit – job done!
+I used a combination of business coaching around the rule that you “don’t take on the problem if the problem isn’t yours" and added hypnotherapy to break the alcohol habit – job done!
 Fred is now coping well in his business, has lost weight and no longer drinks.
 That also saved his marriage which has been on the rocks due to the drinking and general stress overload.

 Managers and professionals like accountants, lawyers, doctors and many others are trained in their professions but the commonsense business management training Is often missing.
 I know because I had to learn this the hard way 20 years ago so I got help from business coaches and consultants that was worth every cent that I spent. and I spent 10 years as a business management consultant before I returned to my true love of getting out minds and bodies to work together

-Margaret ’s wonderful transformation
+Maria’s wonderful transformation

-Margaret came to see me with PTSD, diabetes and weighing 94kgs.
+Maria came to see me with PTSD, diabetes and weighing 94kgs.
 She had suffered domestic violence, sex abuse and 2 very violent marriages.
 She wanted to get a degree, a professional career, lose weight and be free from stress and insecurity.
 Now she weighs 71kgs, no longer has diabetes, is successfully studying part time for her degree as well as working full time with high need families and running her household with a loving husband and children.
 Under hypnosis she put all her abusers into a box and kicked and spat on them until they all blew away as tiny fragments.
 She was free of the past, it was over.

-Then I received a letter...Hi Jean,
+Later I received a letter...Hi Jean,